Crepidotus mollis: Similar species

 Similar species include Crepidotus applanatus, C. crocophyllus, and Pleurotus ostreatus.
+A key distinguishing feature is the scales, which may be lost, requiring microscopy for identification.

-Habitat
+Habitat and distribution

 The species grows in groups or overlapping tiers on hardwood.
 The hardwood includes tree trunks, fallen branches, and sawdust.
 Rarely, the species grows on coniferous trees.
 The species is widely distributed and very common.
-The months that the species can commonly be found in are from July to September.
-The species can be found in temperate zones of North America, South America, and The British Isles.
-It can also be found in Europe during spring, summer, and autumn.
+The species can commonly be found in temperate zones of North and South America and Europe, from July to September in the northern hemisphere.